hgezim/acme-dns-01-route53/README.md

 var dns01 = require('acme-dns-01-route53').create({
     AWS_ACCESS_KEY_ID: 'AKIA4R7OX2WJOI3BFFWZ', // change this to your own Access key ID
     AWS_SECRET_ACCESS_KEY: 'vYhnlu5o8nE9eYgIfIFVF0P4u2XUcSvULhIjvmR/', // change this to your own Secret access key
-    // debug: true // enable this for detailed logs });
+	// debug: true // enable this for detailed logs
+	// ensureSync: true // AWS Route 53 does transactional changes which means it has a status of PENDING until in ensures that changes complete entirely on any individual DNS server, or not at all.
+You can force wait by setting this flag to true and it'll poll the changes until they're no longer pending.
+});
 ```